 “The Scarcity Mentality is the zero-sum paradigm of life.
 People with a Scarcity Mentality have a very difficult time sharing recognition and credit, power or profit—even with those who help in the production.
 They also have a very hard time being genuinely happy for the successes of other people—even, and sometimes especially, members of their own family or close friends and associates.”

-The Abundance Mentality, on the other hand, flows out of a deep inner sense of personal worth or security.
+Contrast that with the Abundance Mentality, which “flows out of a deep inner sense of personal worth and security.
 It is the paradigm that there is plenty out there and enough to spare for everybody.
-It results in the sharing of prestige, recognition, profits and decision-making.
-It opens possibilities, options, alternatives and creativity.
+It results in sharing of prestige, of recognition, of profits, of decision making.
+It opens possibilities, options, alternatives and creativity.”

 Covey tells us that when you live in a world of scarcity, you compete for available resources, even when there is an abundance of them.

 Developing an abundance mentality at work

 When I speak to audiences across the country, I often hear about the challenges people face in the workplace.
 More often than not, these difficulties stem from a scarcity mindset.

 Leaders who allow a scarcity mindset to work its way into their culture pay a high price.
 When resources (money, opportunity, recognition) are perceived to be limited, then paranoia, fear and politics thrive.
 In this environment, people become nervous and afraid to make a mistake.
 As a result, teamwork and innovation suffer.

 Effective leaders, on the other hand, develop and model an abundance mentality.
 By doing so, they create an environment where they can positively influence their team and their employees can thrive.
 Here’s how to spread this positive mentality through your team: